House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: CC0 Public Domain, pxhere

 River rocks have undergone a similar process to beach pebbles.
-That is, they have been washed downstream by the water, being bashed against one another, until sharp edges and points have worn off.
-These can be highly polished or they can be left with a natural appearance like beach pebbles.
-You can also find some river rocks that have been colored with bright and bold finishes.
+They have been washed downstream by the water and bashed against one another until the sharp edges and points have worn off.
+They can be highly polished or left with a natural appearance like beach pebbles.
+You can also find river rocks that have been colored with bright and bold finishes.

 Pros